CarlijnQuik/File-Manager-App/PROCESS.md

 #### Extra day
 - Decided to code for an extra day, because some bugs took me a bit too long, yet I learned to solve problems more efficiently
 - Decided that it is best to start the app with a sign in activity which redirects to the navigation drawer activity on success, so for this project the app can only handle one account
+- Downloading is now working in the recyclerview

 *Week 4*
 TODO list;